Current project status

-Comments on the project proposal are now open to the local community prior to beginning the official planning and consenting process for the development.
+Comments on the proposal are now open to the local community prior to beginning the official planning and consenting process for the development.
 Send us your comments using the feedback form below.
 For an overview of how the planning process works, click here.

 Benthic and Water Column Effects

 Any potential effects by aquaculture on the benthic environment and water column are regulated by SEPA under Controlled Activities Regulations (CAR) and by Marine Scotland.
-The proposed development of Quanterness will require a CAR Licence from SEPA to regulate the maximum weight of fish to be held on site, the scale and rate of nutrient and chemical discharges from the site, and to establish statutory monitoring protocols.
+The proposed development of Green Head will require a CAR Licence from SEPA to regulate the maximum weight of fish to be held on site, the scale and rate of nutrient and chemical discharges from the site, and establish statutory monitoring protocols.